ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 AND=(WAIT,'string')
     (optional) after sending the message to the application, the scenario waits until the application sends a message containing the specified character string.
 Intervening messages are processed by VIRTEL but are not passed to the scenario or sent to the terminal.
 AND=(SCRIPT,'string')
-    (optional) after sending the message to the application, VIRTEL executes the string as a Connection/Disconnection script (see :doc:`“Connection/Disconnection Scripts" <../Virtel457CN/connectivity_guide>`)  in the VIRTEL Connectivity Reference manual).
+    (optional) after sending the message to the application, VIRTEL executes the string as a Connection/Disconnection script.
+See “Connection/Disconnection Scripts" in the Virtel in the VIRTEL Connectivity Reference manual.
 AND=(PROCESS-RESPONSE,'string')
     (optional) allows an input scenario to explicitly request that control is to be returned when the next message is received from the application.
 The string is optional.
-If specified, after sending the message to the application, VIRTEL executes the string as a Connection/Disconnection script (see :doc:`“Connection/Disconnection Scripts" <../Virtel457CN/connectivity_guide>` in the VIRTEL Connectivity Reference manual).
+If specified, after sending the message to the application, VIRTEL executes the string as a Connection/Disconnection script.
+See “Connection/Disconnection Scripts" in the VIRTEL Connectivity Reference manual.

 .. note::
      For an input scenario, AND=(PROCESS-RESPONSE) is the default value immediately after the connection.